saltyrtc/saltyrtc-meta/Task-WebRTC.md

 peers that set up the peer-to-peer connection, dedicated addresses are no longer required.

-# Sending a Wrapped Data Channel Message
+# Sending a Secure Data Channel Message

 The same procedure as described in the
 [SaltyRTC protocol specification](./Protocol.md#sending-a-signalling-message)
 SHALL be followed.
-However, for all messages that are being exchanged over wrapped data channels (such as the handed over signalling channel), the following changes MUST be applied:
+However, for all messages that are being exchanged over secure data channels, the following changes MUST be applied:

 * Each data channel instance SHALL have its own cookie, overflow number and sequence number for outgoing messages.